Clinical research associates help to organise and monitor the different phases of clinical trials of drugs. Key responsibilities include:

 - If you'd like to find out what your salary might look like, take a look at our article on how much you might earn in science on our TARGETcareers website.

 To become a CRA it is necessary to hold an undergraduate or postgraduate qualification in nursing, life sciences (for example, biology, microbiology, toxicology, biochemistry, or pharmacology) or medical sciences (such as physiology, immunology, medicine, anatomy or pharmacy).
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.
 Doing a PhD may improve your promotional prospects (some employers provide opportunities to gain higher professional qualifications via block or day release).

 - Commercial awareness